pgEdge/spock/README.md

 * Cascading replication is implemented in the form of changeset forwarding.

 # Major New Features

+## Replication of Partitioned Tables

+Jan, Asif or Korry need to write something up.....

 ## Conflict-Free Delta-Apply Columns (Conflict Avoidance)